opt-nc/yamlfixer/README.md

 Diagnostic information is sent to stderr in verbose or debug modes.

-This command exits with `0` if all input files either are skipped or successfully pass `yamllint` strict mode, else `-1`.
+This command exits with `-2` if yamllint is not available on your system.
+Otherwise it exits with `0` if all input files either are skipped or successfully pass `yamllint` strict mode, else `-1`.

 **IMPORTANT:** Not all problems are fixable by `yamlfixer`.
 Due to the fact that `yamllint` doesn't currently report all faulty lines,